 In general, the best time to visit the Louvre to avoid the biggest crowds is during the low season.
 The low season in Paris is from 1st November to 31 March, except for Christmas in Paris and the days around New Year’s Eve in Paris.

-The table below shows the estimated visitors flow in the Louvre, and it is divided into days and time slots for low season and high season.
-The green color means fewer visitors while the red color means more crowds.
+The table below shows the estimated visitor flow in the Louvre, and it is divided into days and time slots for low season and high season.
+The green color means the Louvre least crowded times while the red color shows when the Louvre waiting time is longer (=more crowds).
+The Louvre is closed every Tuesday.

-In general, the Louvre is more crowded during the weekend and holidays.
-Since the Louvre is closed on Tuesdays, Wednesdays see a higher flow of visitors.
+In general, the Louvre is more crowded on the weekend and holidays.
+Since the Louvre is closed on Tuesdays, Wednesdays see a higher number of visitors.
+Friday night sessions in the Louvre are also busy, as it is usually the beginning of many getaways to Paris.

-Once you are inside the Louvre, the crowds usually concentrate around the most famous artworks like the Mona Lisa or the Venus of Milos, while other areas in the Louvre are quiet most of the time.
+Once you are inside the Louvre, the crowds usually concentrate around the most famous artworks like the Mona Lisa, the Venus of Milos, or the Regent Diamond, while other areas in the Louvre are quiet most of the time.

-How to Skip the Line at the Louvre
+How to Avoid Lines at the Louvre (Louvre Skip-the-Line Tips)

-All the museums in Paris, Louvre Museum included, have two waiting lines: a line to enter the museum and a line for the security control check.
-Here are our best tips to skip the line at the Louvre:
+In the Louvre Museum (and in all the museums in Paris), there are always two waiting lines: a line to enter the museum and a line for security control.

 A- Choose the Best Time to Visit the Louvre

-If you’ve made it this far, you should know by now the most crowded days and time slots to visit the Louvre.
+If you’ve made it this far, you should know by now the most crowded days and time slots to visit the Louvre, when the Louvre lines are longer.

 One of the best skip-the-line Louvre tips is to visit the museum when there are fewer visitors.
-Choose the best day and time slot during your days in Paris, and you will get shorter Louvre lines and lesser crowds.
+Choose the Louvre least crowded times (best day and time slot) during your days in Paris, and you will see short or no lines.
 Well begun is half done!

 B- Leave your Luggage and Large Bags at Home